Every Member is a Minister

 There is currently an Adult Sunday School Class available on Sunday mornings taught by Dr. Jim Cole and Curt Van Steele, both deacons.
 A Tuesday Evening Bible Study taught by Curt Van Steele, a Wednesday Morning Bible Study taught by Pastor DeBartolo.
 Men's Prayer Breakfast and Men's Bible Study & Dinner both meet once a month.
 (The Wednesday Morning Bible Study, Wednesday in the Word, is online for now and the Men’s Bible Study & Dinner is on hold due to COVID.)
 The Men's Prayer Breakfast meets the 2nd Saturday of each month at 8:00 am.
 The Women's Bible Study, led by Kim Greiner, meets the 2nd Thursday morning of each month at 10:00 am.

 Sunday School Secretary/Treasurer - Keep attendance records, count & keep income record of the Sunday School offering.

-Community Vacation Bible School – There are many opportunities to help with this very vital ministry.
+Community Vacation Bible School - There are many opportunities to help with this very vital ministry.
 You can help out by being a class teacher, a class helper, be on the planning team, secretary/treasurer, leader or helper in the Art & Craft center, leader or helper with the music, leader or helper with the snacks, story leader and helpers, nursery staff, and director(s).
-This takes place for a week in the evening in August.
+This usually takes place for a week in the evening in late July or early August.

 OPPORTUNITIES FOR ALL